-Further, to recognize a resource outflow as a liability, it must be possible for the entity to reliably measure the amount at which the settlement takes place.
+Further, to recognize a resource outflow as a liability, it must be possible for the entity to measure the amount at which the settlement takes place reliably.

 On the other hand, there is a possibility that a business entity has certain obligations under contracts that are equally proportionately unperformed.
-Take, for instance, liabilities arising out of ordered inventory that is not yet received by the entity.
-If such a situation arises, then the entity will not recognize such a transaction as a liability in the balance sheet.
+For instance, liabilities arise from ordered inventory not yet received by the entity.
+If such a situation arises, the entity will not recognize such a transaction as a liability in the balance sheet.

-But if an obligation meets the criteria for liabilities as well as for recognition of such liabilities, then it may qualify for recognition in the balance sheet.
-In such circumstances, recognition of liabilities necessitates the recognition of related assets or expenses in the financial reports.
+But if an obligation meets the criteria for liabilities and recognition of such liabilities, then it may qualify for recognition in the balance sheet.
+In such circumstances, recognizing liabilities necessitates recognizing related assets or expenses in the financial reports.